-Spree allows users to manage products, orders, process payments, and fulfil shipments easily.
+Spree allows users to manage products, orders, process payments, and fulfill shipments easily.
 It’s a constantly developing solution, with new functions and features being added regularly.

 Since WooCommerce can only be used by those with or using WordPress, it might not be an attractive choice for everyone.
 However, users with WordPress can access the full scalability that WooCommerce offers.

-Jigoshop is another WordPress-based tool which is rising in popularity for its functionality and ease of use.
+Jigoshop is another WordPress-based tool that is rising in popularity for its functionality and ease of use.
 It’s lightweight.
-It doesn’t consume too much server speed, and users can easily integrate addons, plugins and extensions with Jigoshop.
+It doesn’t consume too much server speed, and users can easily integrate add-ons, plugins, and extensions with Jigoshop.

-While Jigoshop & WooCommerce are both WordPress based, there’s one key differentiator between the two.
+While Jigoshop & WooCommerce are both WordPress-based, there’s one key differentiator between the two.
 Jigoshop cannot link variations.
-If you sell a shirt in different colours, you cannot simply mention ‘red’ as the colour for all sizes.
+If you sell a shirt in different colours, you cannot simply mention ‘red’ as the color for all sizes.

-Drupal’s reputation as free open source eCommerce software solution provider precedes most of the other names on this list.
-Drupal for eCommerce is a flexible, SEO friendly integrated tool which comes with an intuitive dashboard, admin system and, payment processing capabilities.
+Drupal’s reputation as a free open source eCommerce software solution provider precedes most of the other names on this list.
+Drupal for eCommerce is a flexible, SEO-friendly integrated tool that comes with an intuitive dashboard, admin system, and, payment processing capabilities.

 Drupal for eCommerce can only be used by Drupal CMS users, which is a problem for non-Drupal users.
 Drupal comes with a “Commerce Kickstart” package, which gives users access to popular add-ons that will enhance their website functionality and streamline their eCommerce business.

-Droopal, Joomal, OpenCart, Prestashop, and WooCommerce are best open source eCommerce software available.
+Drupal, Joomla, OpenCart, Prestashop, and WooCommerce are the best open source eCommerce software available.

 - What is the best eCommerce platform?

-Shopify, Wix, WooCommerce, Prestashop and Weebly are best eCommerce platforms.
+Shopify, Wix, WooCommerce, Prestashop and Weebly are the best eCommerce platforms.